vitelabs/vite-wiki/docs/api/vitejs/README.md

 :::warning warning

-1. You'd better keep npm packages' version in accordance with each other when importing them in order to avoid unnecessary errors and conflicts.
+You'd better keep npm packages' version in accordance with each other when importing them in order to avoid unnecessary errors and conflicts.
-2. Before you start reading this document, we suggest that you can know about Gvite-RPC api at first.

 :::